SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/nibi.rst

 Prepare and Execute Runs
 ========================

-The :file:`SS-run-sets/v202111/` directory in the :ref:`SS-run-sets-SalishSea` repo contains version controlled sample run description files and namelist segment files.
+The :file:`SS-run-sets/SalishSea/djl/v202111/` directory in the :ref:`SS-run-sets` repo contains version controlled sample run description files and namelist segment files.
 In your own directory in that repo copy, edit, and version control those files to define the runs that you want to execute.